 - PhD, Nursing Science, University of Washington.
 Project: Self-awareness and symptom evaluation : Observations from the Seattle midlife women's health study

-- Master's Degree, Acupuncture & Oriental Medicine, Seattle Institute of Oriental Medicine
+- Master's Degree, Acupuncture & Oriental Medicine, Seattle Institute of East Asian Medicine

 - Honors BS, cum laude, Psychology major & Women's Studies minor, University of Utah.
 Project: A narrative study of frame transitions between physical and pretend mother-infant play